spectrecoder/gari-wallet/README.md

 ### Get Wallet State

-Here is example how you can retrieve wallet state by user's token:
+Here is an example how you can retrieve the wallet state by the user's token:

 ```kotlin
 class WalletDetailsViewModel : ViewModel() {